 “The physical and chemical properties of the elements are periodic functions of their atomic numbers”.

 - Properties of elements are the periodic function to their atomic numbers.

-- In modern periodic table is based on modern periodic law in which elements are arranged in increasing order of their atomic numbers.
+- In the modern periodic table is based on modern periodic law in which elements are arranged in increasing order of their atomic numbers.

 - In the modern periodic table, the elements are arranged in rows and columns.
 These rows and columns are known as periods and groups respectively.

 - The table consists of 7 periods and 18 groups